grocerycrud/documentation/2.x/api/callback-insert.md

 ---
 id: callback-insert
 title: callbackInsert
-description:
+description: The callback is used when we need to replace the default functionality of the insert.
 permalink: docs/callback-insert
-previous: callback-edit-form
+previous: callback-before-insert
-next: callback-read-field
+next: set-add
 ---

 # callbackInsert